ascend4/ascend4/solvers/a4sqp/cutest/README.md

 - `--restoration-reentry-factor VALUE` or `A4SQP_RESTORATION_REENTRY_FACTOR=VALUE`
 - `--elastic-penalty VALUE` or `A4SQP_ELASTIC_PENALTY=VALUE`
 - `--a4sqp-hessian BFGS|EXACT_OBJ|EXACT_LAGRANGIAN` or `A4SQP_HESSIAN=...`
+- `--try-lsq OFF|GAUSS|LM` or `A4SQP_TRY_LSQ=...` controls the experimental
+  CUTEst objective-group least-squares path.
+The runner default is `LM`, but only compatible unconstrained sum-of-squares problems use it; other problems fall back to the ordinary NLP/SQP path.
 - `--a4sqp-hess-reg VALUE` or `A4SQP_HESS_REG=VALUE`
 - `--ipopt-max-iter N` or `IPOPTC_MAX_ITER=N`
 - `--ipopt-tol VALUE` or `IPOPTC_TOL=VALUE`